DDMAL/e2e-omr-documentation/hints.md

 ## Staff Size Height and Training

-The Calvo classifier and trainer jobs perform differently based on the size of images.
+The Calvo classifier and trainer jobs are sensitive to the size of images.
 For music with staves, the distance between staff lines in pixels (*staff size height*) tends to be a predictor of how well it will perform.
 For instance with the original CDN-Hsmu M2149.L4 images the staff size height is 64 px.